RSA Conference: 2010–present

+In 2020, RSA Conference and its parent company, RSA Security, were acquired by several investors in a $2 billion deal.
+Two years later, RSA Security sold a majority interest in RSA Conference to private equity firm Crosspoint Capital Partners.
+RSA Security sold its remaining interest in the RSA Conference events business to other investors in 2022.

+As of 2025 RSA Conference has been rebranded to "RSAC Conference".

 Content

 The RSA Conference is an international conference series on IT security that takes place in the United States, Europe, Asia/Japan, and the United Arab Emirates.
 It also provides internet safety education for consumers and children, a security scholar program for IT security students, and operates award programs typically bestowed at conferences.
 For example, one award is the Innovation Sandbox contest, which involves ten startups that present their technology to a panel of judges.

 The 2017 conference in the U.S. had 15 keynotes, 700 speakers, 500 sessions, and 550 exhibitors.
 An analysis of session keywords at the conference suggest that early conferences were focused on cryptography and commerce, but the topical focus of conferences transitioned to cloud and cybersecurity in the early 2000s.
 Each conference has a theme, a practice that began in 1995.
 Additionally, there are typically one or two IT security topics that the conference organizers pick to focus on each year.
 Speaking positions at the RSA conference are highly competitive, with thousands of submissions for a few hundred speaking positions.